Interactive Components

 }

-We recommend that you include the data type (e.g. int) with the property, and you can also include a default value.
+We recommend specifying the data type for the property (e.g., int), and you can also provide a default value.
 Parameter values can be validated.

 <a n:href="this page: $page + 1">next</a>

-Or it can be reset, i.e. removed from the URL.
-It will then take its default value:
+Or it can be reset, i.e., removed from the URL.
+It will then assume its default value:

 <a n:href="this page: null">reset</a>